Gatewood5000/legull-master/docs/privacy-policy.md

 Disputes - ALL
 Disputes
-We are based in <sitecityfield>, <sitestatefield> and you are contracting to use our Site.
+We are based in [legull field="owner_locality"] and you are contracting to use our Site.
 This Policy and all matters arising from your use of the Site are governed by and will be construed according to the laws of <sitestatefield>, without regard to any choice of laws rules of any jurisdiction.
 The federal courts and state courts that have geographical jurisdiction over disputes arising at our office location in the <siteZIPfield> zip code will be the only permissible venues for any and all disputes arising out of or in connection with this Policy or the Site and Service.

-Arbitration – USER OPTION at Arbitration YES/NO ARBITRATION
+[legull condition="has_arbitration"]
+ARBITRATION
 Notwithstanding anything that may be contrary within the “Disputes” provisions above, all matters, and all claims within a multi-claim matter, that are arbitrable, including all claims for monetary damages, shall be decided by a single arbitrator to be selected by us, who shall hold hearings in or near <sitecityfield>, <sitestatefield> , under the rules of the American Arbitration Association.

 If "No" to being intended for and also "No" to collecting personal information from children under the age of 13:
 No Users Under the Age of 13
 The Site is not intended for children under the age of 13.
 Children under the age of 13 should not use the Site at any time.
 We do not knowingly collect personal information from children under the age of 13.
 If we obtain actual knowledge that we have collected information from anyone under the age of 13, we will erase that information from our servers.
 It is a violation of our Terms of Service for children under the age of 13 to use the Site.